 Environment

 The University of Montpellier is actively committed to the ecological transition by implementing ambitious policies to reduce its environmental impact.
-Led by the vice-presidents responsible for Real Estate and Environmental Issues, this initiative aims to decarbonize operations, reduce energy consumption, and minimize impacts on biodiversity in accordance with the recommendations of the Climate-Biodiversity and Ecological Transition Plan.
+Led by the vice-presidents in charge of Real Estate and Environmental Issues, this initiative aims to decarbonize operations, reduce energy consumption, and minimize impacts on biodiversity in accordance with the recommendations of the Climate, Biodiversity, and Ecological Transition Plan.

 For several years, the University has been committed to reducing its greenhouse gas emissions and, in 2024, began compiling its first Greenhouse Gas Emissions Report.
 It promotes sustainable transportation and is gradually replacing its vehicles with electric or hybrid models.
 In terms of building management, the focus has been on energy efficiency and the transition to sustainable systems for several years.
 The University is also committed to responsible waste management and promotes biodiversity by reorienting its green space management practices.